 Public Meeting Portion

 At the conclusion of the closed meeting, the Commission will resume the public meeting to continue the review of the model for acceptability.
-The modeling organization presentation for this portion of the meeting shall begin with an explanation of corrections made for deficiencies noted by the Commission.
-The presentation shall then contain the following:
+The modeling organization presentation for this portion of the meeting shall:

+Provide an explanation of corrections made for deficiencies noted by the Commission, and

+Provide an explanation of how the model meets the standards,

 Each standard number and title shall be stated,

-An explanation of how each standard was met, with reference to any appropriate disclosures or forms that support compliance,
+Explanation of how each standard was met, with reference to any appropriate disclosures or forms that support compliance,

-If relevant and non-proprietary, material not in the submission but presented to the Professional Team for verification,
+If relevant and non-proprietary, material not provided in the submission which was presented to the Professional Team during the on-site review for verification, and

 Any non-trade secret information that can be provided in order to facilitate a general understanding of the trade secret information presented to the Commission during the closed meeting.